 Each Dynatrace Managed cluster reports license-relevant consumption data such as number of host units, synthetic monitors, and user sessions for each environment.

-Send information about used technologies and versions
+Report information about monitored technologies and feature usage

 Report Dynatrace cluster health